Business Writing Style Guide

 • The hyphen is the shortest of the three horizontal marks, and is used primarily to create compound words, e.g. “single-quoted”, “double-quoted”.
 I don’t use spaces around a hyphen unless it’s hanging as part of a list, e.g. “single- and double-quoted”.
 On the American English keyboard, the hyphen key is just above the letter “p” and unshifted.

-• Fun fact: the en dash is the width of the letter N and em dash is the width of the letter M.
+• Fun fact: the en dash is the width of the letter N and the em dash is the width of the letter M.

 Hyphenated Words

 The English language’s constant evolution makes it difficult for writers to determine when words should be hyphenated.
-Just as compounds words are formed all the time, many originally-compounded words drop the hyphen and become closed as they become more familiar.
+Just as compound words are formed all the time, many originally-compounded words drop the hyphen and become closed as they become more familiar.
 For example, “to-day”, “week-end”, or “good-bye” were all originally compounded words.

 • email